kondalraodurgam/Hooks/README.md

 <h2>1: useState hook <h2>
-The useState hook allows you to add state to a functional component.
+The useState hook allows you to add a state to a functional component.
 It takes an initial value as an argument and returns an array with two elements: the current state value and a function to update it.